I shifted my position on the pew once again.

 But then, thankfully, the teacher read something that did a better job of waking me up than my vain position-shifting.

 It got me to thinking.
-Or shall I say, it got the hypocrite inside of me to squirming.
-And if you’re squirming inside, how can you be tired?
+Or was it that it got the hypocrite inside of me to squirming?

 Oh, not me!